dotnet/csharplang/proposals/partial-type-inference.md

   > new C<List<_>, string>( ... ); // Type inference is invoked.
   > ```

+* Type inference is applied to each constructor which is contained in the type.

+* When one of the cases appears, a ***type inference*** process attempts to infer type arguments for the call.
+  The presence of type inference allows a more convenient syntax to be used for calling a generic method or creating an object of a generic type, and allows the programmer to avoid specifying redundant type information.

 * In the case of *method type inference*, we infer method type parameters.
   In the case of *constructor type inference*, we infer type parameters of a type defining the constructors.
   The previous sentence prohibits inferring type parameters of an outside type that contains the inferred type. (e.g. inference of `new Containing<_>.Nested<_>(42)` is not allowed)

+* Type inference occurs as part of the binding-time processing of a [method invocation](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#12892-method-invocations) or an [object_creation_expression](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#128162-object-creation-expressions) and takes place before the overload resolution step of the invocation.

+* If type inference succeeds, then the inferred type arguments are used to determine the types of arguments for subsequent overload resolution.
+  If overload resolution chooses a generic method or constructor as the one to invoke, then the inferred type arguments are used as the type arguments for the invocation or for the type containing the constructor.
+  If type inference for a particular method or constructor fails, that method or constructor does not participate in overload resolution.
+  The failure of type inference, in and of itself, does not cause a binding-time error.
+However, it often leads to a binding-time error when overload resolution then fails to find any applicable methods or constructors.

+* Arguments binding
+  * It can happen that an argument of an expression will be *object_creation_expression*, which needs a target type to be successful binded.
+  * In these situations, we behave like the type of the argument is unknown and bind it when we will know the target type.
+  * We treat it in the same manner as an unconverted *new()* operator.

+* If each supplied argument does not correspond to exactly one parameter in the method or constructor [corresponding-parameters](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/expressions.md#12622-corresponding-parameters), or there is a non-optional parameter with no corresponding argument, then inference immediately fails.

+Otherwise, assume that the generic method has the following signature:

+`Tₑ M<X₁...Xᵥ>(T₁ p₁ ...
+Tₓ pₓ)`

+With a method call of the form `M(E₁ ...Eₓ)` the task of type inference is to find unique type arguments `S₁...Sᵥ` for each of the type parameters `X₁...Xᵥ` so that the call `M<S₁...Sᵥ>(E₁...Eₓ)` becomes valid.

+In case of construtor, assume the following signature:

+`M<X₁...Xᵥ>..ctor(T₁ p₁ ...
+Tₓ pₓ)`

+With a constructor call of the form `new M<...>(E₁ ...Eₓ)` the task of type inference is to find unique type arguments `S₁...Sᵥ` for each of the type parameters `X₁...Xᵥ` so that the call `new M<S₁...Sᵥ>(E₁...Eₓ)` becomes valid.

+* The process of type inference is described below as an algorithm.
+A conformant compiler may be implemented using an alternative approach, provided it reaches the same result in all cases.

+* During the process of inference each type parameter `Xᵢ` is either *fixed* to a particular type `Sᵢ` or *unfixed* with an associated set of *bounds.* Each of the bounds is some type `T`.
+Initially each type variable `Xᵢ` is unfixed with an empty set of bounds.

+* Type inference takes place in phases.
+Each phase will try to infer type arguments for more type variables based on the findings of the previous phase.
+The first phase makes some initial inferences of bounds, whereas the second phase fixes type variables to specific types and infers further bounds.
+The second phase may have to be repeated a number of times.

-* When the method invocation contains a type argument list containing inferred type argument, the input for type inference is extended as follows:
+* Additional inferences of method type inference algorithm are made as follows:
+  * If the inferred method group contains a nonempty *type_argument_list*.
     * We replace each `_` identifier with a new type variable `X`.
     * We perform *shape inference* from each type argument to the corresponding type parameter.

-* Inputs for **constructor type inference** are constructed as follows:
+* Additional inferences of constructor type inference algorithm are made as follows:
   * If the inferred type contains a nonempty *type_argument_list*.
     * We replace each `_` identifier with a new type variable `X`.
     * We perform *shape inference* from each type argument to the corresponding type parameter.
   * If the target type should be used based on the expression binding, perform *upper-bound inference* from it to the type containing the constructor
   * If the expression contains *where* clauses defining type constraints of type parameters of the type containing constructor, for each constraint not representing *constructor* constraint, *reference type constraint*, *value type constraint* and *unmanaged type constraint* perform *lower-bound inference* from the constraint to the corresponding type parameter.

-* Arguments binding
-  * It can happen that an argument of an expression will be *object_creation_expression*, which needs a target type to be successful binded.
-  * In these situations, we behave like the type of the argument is unknown and bind it when we will know the target type.
-  * We treat it in the same manner as an unconverted *new()* operator.

 #### Type inference algorithm change